astatham/snappymeth/README.md

 snappymeth.py
 ---

-*snappymeth.py* was written to discover allele-specific methylation (ASM) of CpG sites and small regions from whole genome bisulfite data.
+*snappymeth.py* was written to discover allele-specific methylation (ASM) of CpG sites and small regions from whole genome bisulfite sequencing (WGBS) data.

 Two approaches have been implemented: